 All About June Birthstone: Discover Pearl Types and Their Formation

 It is difficult to imagine more of a household name gem than pearl.
 Yet, not everyone might know that pearl is the traditional birthstone for June.
 The traditional list of birthstones originated in Poland between 16th and 18th centuries.
-Today’s calendar features traditional birthstones as well as newly incorporated “modern birthstones” whose list was published by the National Association of Jewelers in 1912.
+Today’s calendar still features traditional birthstones in addition to the newly incorporated “modern birthstones” list, which was published by the National Association of Jewelers in 1912.
 June’s modern birthstone is alexandrite.

 Natural pearls are formed when an irritant, usually a grain of sand or a similar particle, enters the oyster.
 As a defense mechanism, the oyster starts releasing the fluid to coat the irritant.
 Several layers of coating, known as nacre, must be deposited before a beautiful lustrous pearl is born.

 Cultured pearls undergo the same process as natural pearls except that the irritant is surgically implanted into an oyster by a human before being placed back into the water.
 This enables pearl farmers to control the size and color of the pearls they’re cultivating.

 Pearls are split into two major categories – freshwater and saltwater.
 As the name suggests, freshwater pearls are those found in rivers and lakes, while saltwater pearls come from oceans.
 Additionally, saltwater pearls are further divided into different subcategories, which we will discuss later.

 Freshwater pearls are more abundant and less expensive than saltwater pearls.
 They come in a vast number of shapes and colors.
 China is the biggest producer of freshwater pearls with the largest variety.
 Other considerable sources are Japan and the US.